Estimated reading time: 14 minutes

 Making the initial commitment to start vaping is easy, but you have to stick at it to keep vaping in the longer term.
 Once you’ve begun to feel comfortable with vaping, you’ll be more likely to carry on and stay away from smoking.
 The key to committing to vaping in the long term is to “make friends” with your e-cigarette until using it becomes second nature to you.

-Here’s how to make sure you stay off the cigarettes and remain committed to vaping in the longer term:
+Here’s how to make sure you stay off the cigarettes and remain committed to vaping as the weeks and months go by:

 - Hard-wire vaping into your routine by vaping during your old preferred smoking times, such as after meals